-These are 42 routes across the National Park suitable for people with limited mobility.
-Wheelchair users, families with pushchairs, dog walkers with less active dogs and the visually impaired can choose from the list on the left.
+These are 48 routes across the National Park suitable for people with limited mobility, including wheelchair users, families with pushchairs, and the visually impaired.
+Use the interactive map below to explore the routes available or choose from the menu on the left.

 Getting around for details on public transport.
 Please check with Traveline if the bus is wheelchair accessible.